omunroe-com/http2specwiki/ContinuationProposals.md

 ### Cons
 * Gives information to attackers about how to maximally impact whilst staying within limits.
+  [willy] that's already the case in h1 where implementation limits are well-known
 * When headers are too big, error states may be problematic in proxies, existing HTTP APIs.
+  [willy] same as above, already needed and handled anyway

 ## Interleave HEADER-bearing frames